-Our exploration of VR (virtual reality) began about 3 years ago when we went to our very first VR Arcade.
+Our exploration of VR (virtual reality) began about 3 years ago when we went to our very first VR Arcade where we played on Oculus Rift systems.
 It was an incredible experience for our whole family to be playing video games together through these machines.
 We were even linked up so we could chat, play together and take on challenges as a team.
 It was surreal, fostered some incredible connections, created lasting memories, and was incredibly fun.

-At the time the technical requirements of VR were beyond what we could provide or afford, but fast forward 18 months, and the playing field changed significantly with some major technical advances.
-Finally, we were able to purchase the Oculus Quest, a wireless VR headset.
+At the time the technical requirements of VR were beyond what we could provide or afford to have at home, but fast forward 18 months, and the playing field changed significantly with some major technical advances.
+Thanks to the popularity of VR, we could finally purchase the Oculus Quest, a wireless VR headset.
 And it has sent us on some epic adventures right from our home.

 Those educational benefits are now right at our finger tips, with the kids begging to do more.
 It’s been an incredible journey and the field of VR is advancing quickly.

 So what are some of the benefits we have seen with VR for our kids?

 Learning and Moving

 Do you have a kid that loves to move ALL THE TIME?
 For some kids they crave and need movement.

 I have kids that need physical activity constantly.
 However, there are times when getting out and running is not possible.
 We may be stuck at home due to weather conditions, health concerns, or simply need a day at home.

 VR is a great way to get kids moving.
 The games are multi-sensory, and some of them end up with the kids sweating they are physically working so hard.

 Pro Tip!
 Provide each player with their own bandana to wear while playing.
 This helps absorb the sweat and helps keep the VR headset clean and dry for the next player.